Voyz/ibeam/CERTIFICATES_GUIDE.md

 1. Generate the `cacert.jks` and `cacert.pem` certificates.
 1. Alter the `conf.yaml`.
-1. Provide these three files to IBeam using the Inputs Directory.
+1. Provide these three files to IBeam using the Inputs Directory before startup.

-## <a name="two-certificates"></a>Two certificates
+## <a name="two-certificates"></a>Why two certificates?

 Gateway is a Java application which requires a [Java KeyStore][jks] (.jks) certificate.
 However, most modern clients use other formats, such as [Privacy-Enhanced Mail][pem] (.pem) or [Public-Key Cryptography Standards][pkcs] (.p12).

-As a result you will need to provide both `cacert.jsk` and `cacert.pem` certificates.
+As a result you will need to provide both `cacert.jks` and `cacert.pem` certificates.
 The `cacert.jks` is used by the Gateway, while the `cacert.pem` is used by IBeam to communicate with the Gateway.

 Upon startup, IBeam will look for `cacert.jks` and `cacert.pem` files in the [Inputs Directory](#inputs-directory).
 If none are found, IBeam will use the [default TLS certificate](https://github.com/Voyz/ibeam#default-tls-certificate) and ignore certificate verification.